Runners' legs and feet, blurred background. Several pairs of running shoes in focus on a grey road.

 Methodology

-• How do I know which shoe is the right fit for me?
+• How do I know if a running shoe will fit me correctly?

 We may earn a small commission when you purchase through our links — at no extra cost to you.
 This helps us keep our rankings updated weekly.